curtispuetz/pypp-docs/docs/index.md

 ### External libraries

 You can write Pure Py++ libraries and upload them to PyPI.
-There is also another library type that I am calling bridge libraries.
-These bridge libraries try to solve the problem of how if you do a project in C++, you have a huge ecosystem of tooling at your disposal, whereas if you do a project in Py++, you have a very limited ecosystem.
-They try to solve the problem by making it easy to create a library for an existing C++ library.
-Bridge libraries just point to the C++ code for the library, and contain JSON files that specify how the Py++ transpiler should behave to work with the library.
+There is also another library type called bridge libraries.
+Bridge libraries try to solve the problem of how if you do a project in C++, you have a huge ecosystem of tooling at your disposal, whereas if you do a project in Py++, you have a very limited ecosystem.
+They try to solve the problem by making it easy to create a Py++ library for an existing C++ library.
+Bridge libraries just point to the C++ library code, and ideally some equivalent Python code, and contain JSON files that specify how the Py++ transpiler should translate the Python to C++.

 TODO: instead of writing this here lets have a section for bridge libraries.
-I've created bridge libraries for GLFW and glad (OpenGL) that are working decently well at the moment, so I can develop a game engine with Py++.
+I've created bridge libraries for GLFW and glad (OpenGL) that are working decently well at the moment, so I can develop a graphics engine with Py++.

 ## Where do I start?

-Start by reading [Learn Py++](learn_pypp.md) to understand the basics, and then beyond that, all the features of the language are described in the Language Features section
+I'd recommend to start by reading the [CLI usage](cli_usage.md) page, and then the [Learn Py++](learn_pypp.md) page to understand the basics.
+Beyond that, you could look at all the features of the language described in the Language features section.
+Once you are done reading [CLI usage](cli_usage.md) and [Learn Py++](learn_pypp.md), I would say you are ready to install Py++ and start playing around.